GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/TriaxialDriver.rst

    :alt: stress/strain figure
    :figclass: align-center

-   Stress/strain behavior resulting from the sand model XML above.
+   Stress/strain behavior for a plastic material.

 In this plot, we have reversed the sign convention to be consistent with typical experimental plots.
-Note also that the ``strainFunction`` above includes two unloading cycles, allowing us to observe both plastic loading and elastic unloading.
+Note also that the ``strainFunction`` includes two unloading cycles, allowing us to observe both plastic loading and elastic unloading.

 Model Convergence
 -----------------